-This Honey Glazed Crispy Pork Belly is roasted and crunchy on the outside, fork tender on the inside, with a basting of honey to contrast the Spanish dry rub spices.
+This Honey Glazed Crispy Pork Belly is roasted and crunchy on the outside, fork tender on the inside, with a basting of honey to contrast the Spanish dry rub spices like smoked paprika, cumin, cayenne and garlic powder.
 Meat candy right here people.
 Delish.

 Here’s a great one for the weekend friends.
 I mean who doesn’t love a Crispy Pork Belly?
 It’s the only thing holding me back from ever being a vegetarian.
 I loves me the bacon.